Quantum Entropy: Entropy Invariant Properties

-\begin{theorem} The entropy is invariant under a point transformation of coordinates. \end{theorem} \begin{proof} Let $\entropyS$ be an entropy in phase space relative to a conjugate Cartesian pair of coordinates $(\mathbf{r}, \mathbf{p})$.
-We ignore the constant term $-3\ln \hbar$.
-Let $\mathbf{p}'$ denote the momentum conjugate to $\mathbf{r}'$.
-As the probabilities in infinitesimal volumes are invariant under point transformations,
+\begin{theorem} The entropy is invariant under a point transformation of coordinates. \end{theorem} \begin{proof} Let $\entropyS$ be the entropy in phase-space relative to a conjugate Cartesian pair of coordinates $(\mathbf{r}, \mathbf{p})$.
+Let $\mathbf{p}'$ be the momentum conjugate to $\mathbf{r}'$.
+As the probabilities in infinitesimal volumes are invariant,